Hadronic structure on the light-front IV: Heavy and light Baryons

 \section{Introduction}

 Since this is the fourth paper of the series \cite{Shuryak:2021fsu,Shuryak:2021hng,Shuryak:2021mlh}, it does not need an extensive introduction.
-Let us just state that its main goal is to bridge the gaps between subfields of hadronic physics, with our general direction being from (I) {\em the vacuum structure} in its Euclidean formulation (instantons and lattice), to (ii) {\em the hadronic structure} and quark-quark interactions and resulting spectroscopy, to (iii) {\em the hadronic structure on the light front} with its novel Hamiltonians and wave functions.
+Its main goal is to bridge the gaps between subfields of hadronic physics, with our general direction being from (I) {\em the vacuum structure} in its Euclidean formulation (instantons and lattice), to (ii) {\em the hadronic structure} and quark-quark interactions and resulting spectroscopy, to (iii) {\em the hadronic structure on the light front} with its novel Hamiltonians and wave functions.

 The connection between (i) and (ii) is provided by nonlocal gauge field correlators, such as e.g. correlations of Wilson lines defining static quark potentials.
 Using lattice or semiclassical models of the vacuum fields, one can evaluate them.
 The connection between (ii) and (iii) is less developed, as neither spectroscopists nor people studying partonic observables were inclined to study them.
 (The former community is now living through a deluge of new hadrons discovered lately, and is rather busy.)
 So, let us emphasize some of the reasons for its development.